open5e/open5e/source/monsters/tome-of-beasts/I/ice-maiden.rst

 deals cold damage instead of bludgeoning.

-**Icy Entangle.** Ice and snow hinder her opponent’s movement, as the entangle spell (DC 17).
+**Icy Entangle.** Ice and snow hinder her opponent’s movement, as the :ref:`srd:entangle` spell (DC 17).

 **Kiss of the Frozen Heart.** An ice maiden may kiss a willing individual, freezing the target’s heart.
-The target falls under the sway of a dominate spell, his or her alignment shifts to LE, and he or she gains immunity to cold.
+The target falls under the sway of a :ref:`srd:dominate-person` spell, his or her alignment shifts to LE, and he or she gains immunity to cold.
 The ice maiden can have up to three such servants at once.
-The effect can be broken by dispel magic (DC 17), greater restoration, or the kiss of someone who loves the target.
+The effect can be broken by :ref:`srd:dispel-magic` (DC 17), :ref:`srd:greater-restoration`, or the kiss of someone who loves the target.

 **Snowblind Burst.** In a snowy environment, the ice maiden attempts to blind all creatures within 30 feet of herself.
-Those who fail a DC 17 Charisma saving throw are blinded for 1 hour.
+Those who fail a DC 17 Charisma saving throw are :ref:`srd:blinded` for 1 hour.
 Targets that are immune to cold damage are also immune to this effect.